samisalkosuo/icp-cam-devops-demo/README.md

   - when developer commits to master-branch --> automatic deployment to ICP.
     <img src="images/icp_cam_demo_prod.png" alt="prod_icp" width="500"/>

 Both IBM Cloud Private (ICP) and IBM Cloud Automation Manager (CAM) used in this demo are publicly available Community Editions.
-When using licensed versions of ICP and CAM, their installations are a bit different but otherwise same steps apply.
+When using licensed versions of ICP and CAM, their deployment is a bit different but mostly the same steps apply.

 The steps below are written using ICP version is 2.1.0.3.
 Steps for ICP 3.1.0 should be the same but not yet tested.